duckduckgo/duckduckgo-documentation/duckduckhack/instant-answer-display/display_reference.md

 ## `templates` *object* [required]

-A `templates: {}` property should be used to specify the [template group](https://duck.co/duckduckhack/templates_overview#template-groups-reference) and all other templates that are being used.
-Template options can also be provided to enable or disable features depending on the chosen template group.
+A `templates: {}` property should be used to specify the [template group](https://duck.co/duckduckhack/templates_overview#template-groups-reference), and/or other templates that are being used.

+Template `options` can also be provided to enable or disable features depending on the chosen template group.

-More about how templates work can be found in the [template overview](https://duck.co/duckduckhack/templates_overview).
+More about how templates work can be found in the [Template Overview](https://duck.co/duckduckhack/templates_overview).

 ### Notes for Goodie Instant Answers